Kentico/xperience-twilio-sms/README.md

 ## Formatting contact phone numbers

 Twilio requires recipient phone numbers in the [E.164](https://www.twilio.com/docs/glossary/what-e164) format, for example "+12223334444."
 If you have been storing contact phone numbers in your Kentico Xperience website, you are most likely using the built-in "Private phone" or "Business phone" fields, which are plain text fields with no formatting.
-To ensure that your SMS messages can be sent to contacts, you can use the `ValidatePhoneNumber()` method from [the API](#validating-phone-numbers) format the contact's phone number into E.164.
+To ensure that your SMS messages can be sent to contacts, you can use the `ValidatePhoneNumberAsync()` method from [the API](#validating-phone-numbers) format the contact's phone number into E.164.

 For example, you can create an [object event handler](https://docs.xperience.io/custom-development/handling-global-events/handling-object-events) to format phone numbers whenever a contact is updated: